MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -ExternalInOutlookEnabled
 This parameter is available only in the cloud-based service.

-The ExternalInOutlookEnabled parameter specifies whether to add notification text to the subject line for messages from external senders.
+The ExternalInOutlookEnabled parameter specifies whether to add identifiers to messages from external senders in Outlook on the web (formerly known as Outlook Web App).
 Valid values are:

-- $true: The text "[EXTERNAL]" is added to the beginning of the subject line for messages from external senders.

-- $false: No additional text is added to the subject line for messages from external senders.
+- $true: External senders are identified as external in list view and the reading pane.

+- $false: External senders are not identified as external.
 This is the default value.

+Whether the sender's domain is considered internal or external is controlled by the Set-AcceptedDomain cmdlet.

 ```yaml
 Type: Boolean